 By delivering valuable information and ideas to Hydrocarbon Online readers, industry insiders bring increased visibility and credibility to themselves, their organizations, and issues of importance to them.
 Guest expert articles provide contributors with unique thought leadership opportunities via:

 - Prominent placement of all articles on the Hydrocarbon Online home page

 - Prominent placement in the Hydrocarbon Online email newsletter

 - Article exposure through multiple social media channels

-- Potential cross-promotion to other relevant websites (and their e-newsletters) in the Life Science Connect network
+- Potential cross-promotion to other relevant websites and their newsletters in the Life Science Connect network.

 - Discuss the significance of a hot topic, trend, or development within the industry — one that is generating a lot of excitement, concern, and/or confusion.